Super-brawl-team/epsilon/docs/index.md

 ### Escher — GUI toolkit

 Escher is our GUI toolkit.
 It provides functionalities such as "draw a button" or "place three tabs named Foo, Bar and Baz".
-It asks Ion for events and uses Kandinsky to do draw the actual user interface.
+It asks Ion for events and uses Kandinsky to draw the actual user interface.

 ### Poincare — Mathematics engine